-- Assess the impact of each line of evidence on confidence in the initial estimate, using expert judgment to assign a number of units of movement along the axes. - Where possible, include an estimate of uncertainty to provide a range (likely, upper and lower bound of impact) - Epidemiological Evidence - Consider how the answer to each question would affect confidence in the initial estimate and move the estimate accordingly leftwards or rightwards along the x-axis, as appropriate. - Experimental Evidence - $\circ$ $\,$ Include all other lines of evidence under this heading $\,$ - Consider how the answer to each question would affect confidence in the initial estimate and move the estimate accordingly upwards or downwards along the y-axis, as appropriate. - Conclusion on the evidence - Based on where the estimate of causal inference appears on the graph, after taking account of all lines of evidence, one of several conclusions is possible: - A causal relationship in humans is likely - A causal relationship in humans is unlikely - A causal relationship in humans is possible, but lacks strong experimental support - A causal relationship in humans is possible, but lacks strong epidemiological support - There is insufficient information to reach a conclusion on the possibility of a causal relationship
+- Assess the impact of each line of evidence on confidence in the initial estimate, using expert judgment to position the estimate along an axis. - Positioning of the graph should reflect the Committee's agreed conclusion on the weight of evidence on the likelihood of causation.
+The axes should not be considered numerical, but rather they reflect increasing or decreasing weights of evidence based on expert judgement. - Where possible, include an estimate of uncertainty to provide a range (likely, upper and lower bound of impact) - Epidemiological Evidence - Consider how the answer to each question would affect confidence in the initial estimate and move the estimate accordingly leftwards or rightwards along the x-axis, as appropriate. - Experimental Evidence - o Include all other lines of evidence under this heading - Consider how the answer to each question would affect confidence in the initial estimate and move the estimate accordingly upwards or downwards along the y-axis, as appropriate. - Conclusion on the evidence - Based on where the estimate of causal inference appears on the graph, after taking account of all lines of evidence, one of several conclusions is possible: - A causal relationship in humans is likely - A causal relationship in humans is unlikely - A causal relationship in humans is possible, but lacks strong experimental support - A causal relationship in humans is possible, but lacks strong epidemiological support - There is insufficient information to reach a conclusion on the possibility of a causal relationship